First Nations events and reconciliation action - ballarat

 after Flag Raising Commemoration

-• Free Sorr
+• Free Sorry

 The City of Ballarat invite one and all to join in Sorry Day activities, Craft and Cuppa